best-practice-and-impact/ons-spark/ons-spark/sparklyr-intro/sparklyr-intro.md

 ```
 ### Get the row count: `sdf_nrow()`

-Sometimes you data will be small enough that you do not even need to use Spark.
+Sometimes your data will be small enough that you do not even need to use Spark.
 As such it is useful to know the row count, and then make the decision on whether to use Spark or just use base R or dplyr.
-One advantage of base R DataFrames is that there are more packages available than there are with Spark.
+One advantage of base R DataFrames is that there are more compatible packages available than there are with Spark.

 To get the row count in sparklyr, use [`sdf_nrow()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/sdf_dim.html).
 This will only work on sparklyr DFs, not tibbles or base R DFs.